Kindergarten Early Entrance Procedure

 What is the kindergarten early entrance procedure?

-3. If early entry requirements are met, your child will be assessed by KIBSD Special Services.
+3. If early entry requirements are met, your child will be assessed by KIBSD Special Education Services.

 4. The process will be to give the Bracken School Readiness Assessment and if they test above the 90th%ile, then they will be administered the DIAL-IV.
 If they score at or above the 95th%ile the child will be recommended for provisional early entry admittance.
 A social/emotional survey may also be implemented.